pharmaverse/admiral/README.md

 ## Main Goal

-Provide data scientists with an open source, modularized toolbox with which to create ADaM datasets in R from. _As opposed to a “run 1 line and an ADaM appears” black-box solution or an attempt to automate ADaM._
+Provide users with an open source, modularized toolbox with which to create ADaM datasets in R from. _As opposed to a “run 1 line and an ADaM appears” black-box solution or an attempt to automate ADaM._

 One of the key aspects of `{admiral}` is its development by the users for the users.
-It gives an entry point for all data scientists to collaborate, co-create and contribute to a harmonised approach of developing ADaMs in R across the pharmaceutical industry.
+It gives an entry point for all to collaborate, co-create and contribute to a harmonised approach of developing ADaMs in R across the pharmaceutical industry.

 ## Scope